ibm-cloud-docs/databases-for-redis/getting-started.md

 - And a {{site.data.keyword.databases-for-redis}} deployment.
 You can provision one from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/databases-for-redis/).
 Give your deployment a memorable name that appears in your account's Resource List.

 - [Download and install {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli) and the [Cloud Databases CLI Plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference).
 The {{site.data.keyword.cloud_notm}} CLI tool is what you use to communicate with {{site.data.keyword.cloud_notm}} from your terminal or command line, and the plugin contains the commands that you use to communicate with your database deployments.

+Review the [`Getting to production`](/docs/cloud-databases?topic=cloud-databases-best-practices) documentation for general guidance on setting up a basic {{site.data.keyword.databases-for-redis_full}} deployment.

 ## 1. Setting the Admin Password